romi/romi-rover-build-and-test/oquam/docs/Readme.md

 * call *controller->run()* with the script as argument, and
 * delete the script when done using *delete_script()*.

+The following code shows a simple example to get started:

 ```c++
 #include <oquam/oquam.hpp>